Blanche Baughan

-Biography

 Early life and education

 Baughan was born in Putney, Surrey, England, on 16 January 1870, one of six children of John Baughan and Ruth Baughan (née Catterns).
 Baughan attended Brighton High School for Girls.
 In 1887 she began her studies at Royal Holloway College; she was one of 15 students who won an entrance scholarship of £50 a year.
 She studied for a London University degree graduating in 1891 with a BA Class 1 Honours in classics; it was the first First Class Honours degree awarded to Royal Holloway College and Baughan was one of the first women to attend the college.

 Family

 Baughan’s mother Ruth was mentally ill and in 1878 Ruth and John divorced after living apart for two years.
-After the divorce John Baughan moved the family to Brighton but he died in 1880.
+After the divorce John Baughan moved the family to Brighton where he died in 1880.
 Ruth lived in several different psychiatric hospitals or with relatives until her death in 1902.
 Sources about Baughan have conflicting accounts of her family and life during this period: some record Baughan as caring for her mother however Baughan’s biographer Carol Markwell found no record of this.
 Similarly some sources assert that Ruth murdered John but Markwell’s research found that he died of natural causes.

 After John’s death the family of six children continued to live in Montpelier Rd, Brighton with the eldest daughter Kate as head of the household.
 One of her sisters Minnie worked in the Scottish Women's Hospitals in Serbia during World War I.

+Career

 After graduation

 After graduation Baughan lived and worked in the Settlement Movement in Shoreditch and Hoxton in the East End of London.
-There she would have witnessed first hand poverty, disease, unsafe working conditions and poor living standards.
+There she saw poverty, disease, unsafe working conditions and poor living standards.
 After this she did private tutoring.
 She was active in the suffrage movement, having attended Royal Holloway College at the same time as suffragist Emily Davison.
 In 1894 Baughan visited Quebec and had a brief love affair but she did not progress the relationship; she had vowed not to marry as she thought married women had dull lives and she was concerned that her mother's mental illness might be hereditary.
 During this time she was writing poetry and her first volume was published in 1898.
 She also began walking and hiking in the Lake District.